vklsaravanan/nptel-programmingInJava/README.md

 ## [WEEK 3](https://github.com/vklsaravanan/nptel-programmingInJava/tree/main/Week_3)
 <a href="https://github.com/vklsaravanan/nptel-programmingInJava/blob/main/week_3/Fibonacci.java">Excercise3_1</a> - This program is related to the generation of Fibonacci numbers.>For example: 0,1, 1,2, 3,5, 8, 13,… is a Fibonacci sequence where 13 is the 8th Fibonacci number.<br>
 <a href="https://github.com/vklsaravanan/nptel-programmingInJava/blob/main/week_3/Circle.java">Exercise3_2</a> - Define a class Point with two fields x and y each of type double.
 Also, define a method distance(Point p1, Point p2) to calculate the distance between points p1 and p2 and return the value in double.<br>
+<a href="https://github.com/vklsaravanan/nptel-programmingInJava/blob/main/week_3/Test1.java">Exercise3_3</a> - A class Shape is defined with two overloading constructors in it.
+Another class Test1 is partially defined which inherits the class Shape.
+The ...,<br>
+<a href="https://github.com/vklsaravanan/nptel-programmingInJava/blob/main/week_3/Excersice3_4.java">Exercise3_4</a> - This program to exercise the call of static and non-static methods.
+A partial code is given defining two methods, namely sum( ) and multiply ( ).
+You......,<br>